AndriyKDA/web-scraping-challenge/README.md

-This work contains the codes that builds a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+This work contains codes that build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following steps were undertaken to develop the final product:

 1) Scraping data using Pandas and Jupiter Notebook
  - NASA mars news